Johnsonbros/Zeke/replit.md

 - TWILIO_PHONE_NUMBER - Twilio phone number (optional, for SMS)

 ## Recent Changes
+- 2025-11-29: Added "Getting To Know You" feature - ZEKE proactively asks questions to learn about Nate and handles memory corrections (e.g., "My brother's name is Nick, not Kyle")
+- 2025-11-29: Memory supersession system - when correcting information, old memories are marked as superseded rather than deleted, preserving history
 - 2025-11-29: Fixed SMS reminder system - reminders now persist to SQLite database and survive server restarts
 - 2025-11-29: ZEKE now automatically includes phone number when setting reminders via SMS, ensuring reminders are delivered as text messages
 - 2025-11-29: Improved ZEKE's proactive behavior - now uses web search automatically when asked for information (phone numbers, addresses, etc.) and shares what it finds instead of deflecting to users